-“Decompression surgery” is a broad term used to describe a number of procedures that are designed to relieve symptoms caused by pressure on a nerve root or the spinal cord.
-During a decompression, a surgeon will remove any bone tissue, disc materials or other debris placing pressure on the nerve root and spinal cord to relieve spine arthritis symptoms such as pain, tingling, numbness or weakness in the back or extremities.
-Common decompression surgeries include laminectomy, foraminectomy, discectomy, and others.
+Decompression surgery is a broad term used to describe a number of procedures that are designed to relieve symptoms that are caused by pressure on a nerve root or the spinal cord.
+During a decompression, a surgeon will remove any bone tissue, disc material or other debris that is placing pressure on the nerve root and spinal cord in order to relieve spine arthritis symptoms such as pain, tingling, numbness or weakness in the neck, back or extremities.
+Common decompression surgeries include laminectomy, foraminectomy, discectomy and others.

 Sometimes an open back decompression surgery will leave the spine unstable or structurally unsound, depending on the type of procedure performed.
 In this case, the patient may require a spinal fusion.
 During a spinal fusion, bone grafts or surgical hardware, such as screws and rods, are inserted into the spine for support and to allow for two or more vertebra to grow together as a single unit.

 Open spinal fusions and open spine decompressions are each accompanied by negative side effects.
 Both are generally performed in a hospital.
 All open spinal surgeries also involve large incisions with damage to muscle tissue.
 Therefore, risk of infection and excessive bleeding is higher, and the recovery time is longer with open spinal surgery than with minimally invasive spinal surgery.